 Three-Storeyed Temple

-The Three-Storeyed Temple or Sumtsek (གསུམ་བརྩེགས་), as its name indicates, is a three storey building dedicated to a triad of Bodhisattvas and their secondary deities located in three niches.
-The interior of the ground floor measures 5.4 x 5.8 meters and the niches are 2.1 to 2.7 meters wide and more than four meters high, the niche in the main wall being wider and higher than the niches in the side walls.
-On the basis of an inscribed lineage depiction in the top floor of the temple that ends with the representation of Drigungpa, who died in 1217, the Sumtsek can safely be dated to around 1220.
-The mural paintings of the Sumtsek are the subject of a major publication by Roger Goepper and Jaroslav Poncar which documents most of the temple.
+The Three-Storeyed Temple, or Sumtsek (གསུམ་བརྩེགས་), as its name indicates, is a three-storey building dedicated to a triad of Bodhisattvas and their secondary deities, each housed in a niche.
+The ground-floor interior measures 5.4 x 5.8 metres, and the niches are 2.1 to 2.7 metres wide and more than four metres high, with the niche in the main wall wider and higher than those in the side walls.
+Based on an inscribed lineage depicted on the temple’s top floor, which ends with the representation of Drigungpa, who died in 1217, the Sumtsek can safely be dated to around 1220.

 Sculptures

 The largest Bodhisattva on the back wall, Maitreya, is flanked by Avalokiteśvara (to his right) and Mañjuśrī.
-Besides these celebrated large standing Bodhisattvas, each niche has four secondary deities and two flying goddesses (◊ Sumtsek Sculptures).
-Many of the secondary deities have been repaired and altered so much that it is no longer possible to reconstruct their original appearance, but they can be identified from the information provided by the temple's foundation inscription.
+In addition to these celebrated large standing Bodhisattvas, each niche contains four secondary deities and two flying goddesses.
+Many of the secondary deities have been so extensively repaired and altered that their original appearance can no longer be reconstructed, but they can be identified from the information in the temple's foundation inscription.

 Each of the Bodhisattvas is dressed in a beautifully decorated dhoti.
-These dhotis do not display the usual textile patterns, but are dedicated to different themes one is decorated with holy places of Kashmir, one with the Life of the Buddha (see below), and one with the 80 plus mahāsiddha.
+These dhotis do not display the usual textile patterns but are dedicated to different themes.
+The dhoti of Avalokiteśvara is decorated with holy places of Kashmir, the one of Maitreya with the Life of the Buddha (see below), and Mañjuśrī with the eighty-plus mahāsiddha.
 The latter are discussed in an article by Rob Linrothe:

 - Linrothe, Rob.
 “Group Portrait: Mahāsiddhas in the Alchi Sumtsek.”
 In Embodying Wisdom.
 Art, Text and Interpretation in the History of Esoteric Buddhism, edited by Rob Linrothe, and Henrik H. Sørensen, 6, 185-208.
 Copenhagen: The Seminar for Buddhist Studies, 2001.